N7ghtm4r3/APIManager/documd/QRCodeHelper.md

     public static void main(String[] args) throws IOException, WriterException {
             QRCodeHelper qrCodeHelper = new QRCodeHelper();

+        // This will create a file at "yourPath/file.itsSuffix" with a squared QRCode and return its stream
+        // You need to add the "com.google.zxing:javase" dependencies to your project to work correctly qrCodeHelper.getQRCodeStream("YOUR DATA", "yourPath/file.itsSuffix", 250);

+        // This will create a file at "yourPath/file.itsSuffix" with a custom dimensions QRCode and return its stream
+        // You need to add the "com.google.zxing:javase" dependencies to your project to work correctly qrCodeHelper.getQRCodeStream("YOUR DATA", "yourPath/file.itsSuffix", 250, 200);

             // This will create a file at "yourPath/file.itsSuffix" with a squared QRCode
             // You need to add the "com.google.zxing:javase" dependencies to your project to work correctly